Aleksandar1998/MuseumExibitionsAngularProject/README.md

 Angular web presentation that simulates reservation of museum exibitions.
+##
-Check MusuemExibitionsInterface.pdf file to see how the interface looks
+Check MusuemExibitionsInterface.pdf file to see how the interface looks like